Homily 3rd Sunday of Easter Year C: Fr. Michael U. Udoekpo· Acts 5:27-32, 40b-41;

 Witnessing the Resurrected Christ,

-The Responsorial Psalm of today, “I will praise you Lord, for you have rescued me,” sets the tone for what we celebrate today, the resurrection of Christ, the source of our hope and joy.
+The Responsorial Psalm of today, “I will praise you Lord, for you have rescued me,” sets the tone for what we celebrate today, the resurrection of Christ, the source of our hope and joy; the joy of love; Amoris Laetitis as captured in the resent post- synodal document of Pope Francis.
 Like Peter and his fellow disciples, the readings of today invites us to constantly bear witness to Christ, his resurrection, in good times and in bad times, during summer an during winter.

 The resurrection of Christ is factual and truthful.
 It is not a fiction!
 We have seen this proven in today’s Gospel.
 Jesus appears the third time to his disciples.
 Now it was in the midst of their fishing business.